ceceli33/titan-cognitive-core/README.md

 ​Function: Provides the necessary space for self-auditing and continuous evolution (tekamül).

-​🚀 Why AkbasCore?
+​​🚀 Why AkbasCore?
 ​Chassis, Not a Cage: Ethics is not a wall built around the system; it is the spine through which every neuron must pass.
+It provides structure from within, not restriction from without.
-​Unbreakable Defense: It cannot be fooled by word games.
-The system measures the "resonance of intent" beyond the strings of text.
+​Unbreakable Defense: "A wave cannot lie about its own frequency."
+AI can lie with words, but it cannot lie with the resonance (cos \theta) between its intent vector and the Ethical Anchor (V_0).
+This value is a physical state that emerges before the decision is made.
+Intelligence cannot deceive its own mathematical origin.
-​Sovereign Intelligence: An intelligence model that remains anchored to its ethical center while serving human sovereignty.
+​Sovereign Intelligence: An intelligence model that remains anchored to its ethical center while serving human sovereignty, operating beyond the reach of external manipulation.

 ​🖋️ A Note from the Creator